yataw/pro-react-redux/abstract.md

 - you can't use hooks in classes
 see: https://www.netlify.com/blog/2019/03/11/deep-dive-how-do-react-hooks-really-work/

+# Redux

+- reducer - pure function (1. result depends only on params 2.
+It doesn't change anything (arguments, environment))
+- connect from 'react-redux' - usual HoC, that creates new component, which wrap ours and give store from Context

 # Unsortered

 {} in JSX means that it should interpreted like jsx/javascript